Train to become a

 Learn By Doing

-In the classroom, you’ll study electrical theory, safety, blueprint reading and applications of the National Electrical Code in residential settings.
+In the classroom, you’ll study electrical theory, safety, blueprint reading and applications of the National Electrical Code in residential and commercial settings.
 In the shop, you’ll install electrical panels, breakers, grounding, fuses and residential and commercial wiring variations, plus install and repair switches, lights and alarms, motor controls and electrical motors.
 Read more about the areas of concentration covered in the Residential and Commercial Electrician program.

 In As Little As Seven Months

 At MTTI, we stress the importance of hands-on learning; much of your time will be spent in the shop performing the same types of tasks that electricians do at actual work sites.
 During the 30 week program, you will gain confidence in your ability to use skills required for entry-level employment in the electrical industry.
 Students attend classes five days a week (Monday – Friday), and a 120-hour internship, to complete the program in seven months.
+Part-time Evening classes are also available 3 nights per week for 18 months.

 Tool Bonus